Shawn-Shan/forensics/README.md

 Running traceback leverages two scripts. `gen_embs.py` will generate the embedding needed for clustering and `run_traceback.py` performs traceback using generated embeddings and unlearning.

+First, run `python3 gen_embs.py --config cifar2 --gpu 0` to generate embedding, which will be saved under `results/`.
+Then run `python3 run_traceback.py --config cifar2 --gpu 0`.
+It should perform clustering and pruning.
+The unlearning process will be printed out.
+At the end, it will output the final precision and recall.

 ### Citation
 ```